La Luna (song)

 "La Luna" ("The Moon") is a song by American singer Belinda Carlisle, released in 1989 as the second single (third in Japan) from her third album, Runaway Horses (1989).

+Background

+"La Luna" was written by Rick Nowels and Ellen Shipley and produced by the former.
+It was included on Belinda Carlisle's third studio album Runaway Horses (1989).
+The song is a flamenco song.

 Music video

 The accompanying music video for "La Luna" was directed by Andy Morahan.
 It features Carlisle lying naked in bed fantasizing about a night à la Cinderella.